-In addition to meeting the general Master of Nursing competencies the objectives for students at the completion of the OHSU School of Nursing nursemidwifery program include:
+In addition to meeting the DNP competencies the objectives for students at the completion of the OHSU School of Nursing nurse-midwifery program include:

-- 1. Demonstrate the independent management of primary health screening and health promotion of women from the perimenarcheal through postmenopausal periods. - 2.
+- Demonstrate the independent management of primary health screening and health promotion of women from the perimenarcheal through postmenopausal periods. - 2.
 Demonstrate the independent management of women during pregnancy, childbirth and the postpartum period. - 3.
 Demonstrate the independent management of the care of the well newborn during the first 28 days of life. - 4.
-Evaluate, utilize, interpret and collaborate in - 5.
-Demonstrate professional accountability through collaborative communication in the provision of midwifery care to women and their families. - 6.
-Demonstrate an understanding of the concepts of health care principles and a familiarity with the American College of Nurse-Midwives standards for the practice of midwifery and code of ethics. - 7.
-Demonstrate critical thinking and clinical judgment in the practice of clinical midwifery. - 8.
-Apply interpersonal and communication skills to care for diverse populations of women and their - 9.
-Demonstrate development of leadership skills directed toward representation of the midwifery model of care in clinical practice, health policy, education and scholarship.
+Evaluate, utilize, interpret and collaborate in research. - 5.
+Demonstrate professional accountability through collaborative communication and ethical principles in the provision of midwifery care to women and their families. - 6.
+Demonstrate an understanding of the concepts of health care principles and a familiarity with the American College of Nurse Midwives standards for the practice of midwifery and code of ethics. - 7.
+Demonstrate critical thinking and clinical judgement in the practice of clinical midwifery. - 8.
+Apply interpersonal and communication skills to care for diverse populations of women and their families. - Demonstrate development of leadership skills directed toward representation of the midwifery model of care in clinical practice, health policy, education and scholarship. - 10.Generate entry level practice scholarship through the completion of a clinical practice improvement project based on the principles of improvement science.